WeblateOrg/weblate/docs/contributing/start.rst

 -----------------------

-The most comfortable approach to get started with Weblate development is to follow :ref:`quick-source`.
+The most comfortable approach to get started with Weblate development is to follow :doc:`../admin/install/source`.
 It will get you a virtual env with editable Weblate sources.

 1. Clone Weblate source: